bhdicaire/dataLossPrevention/taxonomies/README.md

  * The diamond model for influence operations analysis is a framework that leads analysts and researchers toward a comprehensive understanding of a malign influence campaign by addressing the socio-political, technical, and psychological aspects of the campaign.
 The diamond model for influence operations analysis consists of 5 components: 4 corners and a core element.
 The 4 corners are divided into 2 axes: influencer and audience on the socio-political axis, capabilities and infrastructure on the technical axis.
 Narrative makes up the core of the diamond.
  * A subset of Information Security Marking Metadata ISM as required by Executive Order (EO) 13526.
 As described by DNI.gov as Data Encoding Specifications for Information Security Marking Metadata in Controlled Vocabulary Enumeration Values for ISM
  * Domain Name Abuse - taxonomy to tag domain names used for cybercrime.
- * A taxonomy based on the superclass and class of drugs.
-Based on https://www.drugbank.ca/releases/latest
  * Economical impact is a taxonomy to describe the financial impact as positive or negative gain to the tagged information (e.g. data exfiltration loss, a positive gain for an adversary).
  * Incident Classification by the ecsirt.net version mkVI of 31 March 2015 enriched with IntelMQ taxonomy-type mapping.
  * The present threat taxonomy is an initial version that has been developed on the basis of available ENISA material.
 This material has been used as an ENISA-internal structuring aid for information collection and threat consolidation purposes.
 It emerged in the time period 2012-2015.